anmansky/np-r4s/router/iwrt-18.06-5.4b-r4s/README.md

 ## Instructions

-1. Before burning the system, it is recommended to format the TF card (MicroSD card/TF card: 8GB SDHC card of Class10 or above), and use a writing tool such as [balenaEtcher](https://www.balena.io/etcher/) to write the *.img file into the TF card.
+1. Before burning the system, it is recommended to format the TF card (MicroSD card/TF card: 8GB SDHC card of Class10 or above), and use a writing tool such as [balenaEtcher](https://www.balena.io/etcher/) to write the *.img.gz file into the TF card.
 2. Insert the completed TF card into the NanoPi-R4S card slot, power on and start (5V/2A), and see the SYS red light flashing, indicating that the system has successfully started.

 ## Compilation method